haydensterling05/portfolio/README.md

 Mathematics courses:
 - MATH 230: Multivariable Calculus (Calc III)
 - STAT 228: Series and Multiple Integrals
 - MATH 240: Linear Algebra

+## Work Experience
+**Business Analyst Intern | Northrop Grumman | _June 2025 - Present_**

+**Data Science Intern | Taro AI  | _June 2024 - September 2024_**
+- Spearheaded the development and implementation of a classification machine learning model, overseeing dataset creation, pipeline design, and performance analysis while diligently compiling and delivering actionable insights to improve company products.
+- Evaluated LLMs such as ChatGPT and Gemini, providing strategic insights on their potential to enhance computer vision workflow.
+- Presented solutions to leadership, demonstrating technical findings and their applications to the company’s products and operations.

+## Projects
-#### Project 1: Chicago Youth Programs Data Analysis
+### Chicago Youth Programs Data Analysis
-##### Nov 2024 - Dec 2024
+#### Nov 2024 - Dec 2024
 I completed this project with 3 of my peers during a Data Science Course at Northwestern, STAT 303-1: Data Science I with Python.

 We aimed to determine the relationship between levels of equity in Chicago youth programs for elementary, middle, and high school students and various socio-economic features.
 We used the My CHI My Future dataset, which includes over 200,000 programs and 20+ features.
 The analysis includes statistical testing, geo-plotting, and data visualization to support our findings.

 [PDF Report](Chicago_Programs_Equity_Project/STAT3031_Final_Report.pdf)

-Skills used:
+Tools/Skills:
 - Python (pandas, numpy)
-- Statistical Analysis
+- Statistical analysis
 - Data cleaning
-- Geospatial Plotting (geopandas, folium)
+- Geospatial analysis & plotting (geopandas, folium)
-- Data Visualization (matplotlib, seaborn)
+- Data visualization (matplotlib, seaborn)

-#### Project 2: Species Classification Model
+### Species Classification Model
-##### Jun 2024 - Sept 2024
+#### Jun 2024 - Sept 2024
 This project was completed during my time working at TaroAI as a Data Science Intern.

-My goal for this project was to develop a classification machine learning model in Python to successfully predict the species of a tree based on an image.
-I used various approaches to solve this computer vision problem and worked across different datasets provided to me by the company.
-After trying many different approaches to the model, I achieved ~85% accuracy in the most successful approach.
+My goal for this project was to develop a multiclass classification machine learning model in Python to successfully predict the species of trees based on ground-level images.
+I used various approaches to solve this computer vision predicions problem and worked across various different datasets provided to me by the company.
+I achieved ~85% accuracy in the most successful approach, using logistic regression with DINOv2 for feature extraction.

-Skills used:
+Tools/Skills:
-- Python
+- Python (python, numpy)
+- Feature extraction (DINOv2)
+- Machine Learning
+- Computer Vision
 - Data cleaning
-- Model training/testing
 - Model evaluation
 - Multi-class classification
-- Feature Extraction (DINOv2)
 - Large language models
 - APIs